About the Studio

 There's plenty of space to sew and studio is full of natural light.

-We also have a library of sewing books, patterns and a 'Forever Clothes Swap' rail for you to enjoy while you're here, as well as tea and coffee facilities.
+We also have a library of sewing books, patterns and a 'Forever Clothes Swap' rail for you to enjoy while you're here, as well as tea and biscuit facilities.

 Unfortunately the space is not accessible for wheelchair users as the studio is on the second floor of the building, accessed via stairs.